Options and resources for community members in Qatar

 There is no right or wrong way for a survivor to proceed.
 The decision to report an assault to the police is a personal one.
 You should help a student or colleague make a police report if they want your help, but if they don’t want to, you should also respect that decision.
 Publicity, concerns over revictimization, historical poor treatment at the hands of the police, or fear of being jailed are examples of reasons a survivor might not want to involve the police.

-5. Contact the Title IX Coordinator
+5. Contact the Office of Equity

 To report sexual misconduct to Northwestern, contact: